Mark Latham helps Hanson in robocall attacking Shorten

 Hanson is on the call, authorising it for her One Nation party.

-‘'This is the same bloke who had a go at domestic violence campaigner Rosie Batty and can now be found in his basement making YouTube videos,” Shorten said.
+‘'This is the same bloke who had a go at domestic violence campaigner Rosie Batty and can now be found in his basement making YouTube videos,” Swan said.

 He said that “no amount of stunts from Pauline Hanson and her mate Mark Latham can hide the fact that she votes with Malcolm Turnbull and the top-end of town 90% of the time down in Canberra.”

-Note: This story has been corrected - it originally wrongly attributed Wayne Swan’s comments to Bill Shorten.